 33).
 You smiled when they were with you

-My grandma used to tell me every day to just enjoy my kids.
-She has passed away, but her words still ring true.
-My mom really enjoyed being a mom- I could see it in her face, her words, her hugs… every day.
 I want our kids to feel that same way.
 I want them to remember that I enjoyed spending time with them.
 I loved it, I wanted to do it, I ENJOYED IT.
-I hope that they never forget these 33 things when they get older and have kids of their own.
+I hope they never forget these 33 things when they get older and have their own kids.